System Design Interview Prep for Indian Engineers

 - Kafka acts as a buffer between the chat service and storage, preventing message loss during traffic spikes

-- End-to-end encryption means the server never sees plaintext messages -- only the clients have the keys.
-This is a non-trivial implementation using the Signal Protocol.
+- End-to-end encryption means the server never sees plaintext messages — only the clients have the keys.
+Not a trivial implementation; it typically uses the Signal Protocol.

-Key Concepts You Must Know
+Key Concepts You Can't Skip

 Load Balancing